-7. Give palm trees a spot to your yard
+7. Give palm trees a spot in your yard

 The sight of palm trees can make us think of a beach landscape.
 You don’t have to go for the gigantic ones; some are small enough to make good container plants.

-Use the trees as a source of shade and place it near your beach sun loungers.
+Use the trees as a source of shade and place them near your beach sun loungers.

 8. Fish mailbox

 Let your mail and letters get swallowed by this big fish.
 Adding interest to a simple yard space, this fish mailbox provides a great piece for seashore landscaping.

 This will surely catch the attention of your neighbours!

 It could be as big as the actual lighthouse you see on the offshore or create a miniature that can fit in your small garden.
 If you’re going for the first one, we recommend putting it near your swimming pool or a large water feature.